+Maybe it was a nice vacation.
 Maybe it was a new TV.
-Maybe it was Christmas gifts.
-Maybe it was a nice vacation.
+Maybe it was when you were buying Christmas gifts.

 Go ahead, raise your hand if this has happened to you.
 Don’t be shy.
 We’ve all been there.

-If you’re like most of us, though, you probably didn’t forgo what you wanted though, did you?
+If you’re like most of us, though, you probably didn’t forgo what you wanted, did you?
 Instead, you kicked the can down the road and plopped that big ‘ole purchase on a credit card.

 Of course, the next time something came up, you were probably a little short then too.
 Again, you put the money on a card, and – before you knew it – you were more worried about paying off your cards than you were about saving money.